AviROY21/AviROY21/README.md

 <img align="right" alt="Coding" width="400" src="https://c.tenor.com/rePDfDWO3XoAAAAd/hacking.gif">

- Computer Science Engineering student passionate about coding, problem-solving, and exploring the endless possibilities of tech. 💻 Excited about AI, machine learning, and cybersecurity.
-Constantly learning and building projects to hone skills in Python, Java, and C++.
+ A fresh graduate in Computer Science Engineering, passionate about coding, problem-solving, and exploring the endless possibilities of tech. 💻 Excited about AI, machine learning, and cybersecurity.
+Constantly learning and building projects to hone Python, Java, and C++ skills.
 Open-source enthusiast contributing to innovative projects.
 Connect with me to collaborate and explore the evolving world of tech! 🚀